Travel Adventures: Kruger National Park: Repeated Addition

 Part of the Mathematics in the Real World series

-Practice measuring surface area and volume while reading the story of a family who pack and move into a new house.
-With vibrant photos, math charts and diagrams, grade-appropriate text, and informational text features to help navigate the text, students will learn practical, real-world applications of math skills as they learn surface area and volume and build their STEM skills.
+Join a family on a trip to the zoo as you learn nonstandard measurement!
+You'll use objects like cubes and scales to measure how tall, short, big, or small the animals at the zoo are.
+With vibrant photos, math charts and diagrams, grade-appropriate text, and informational text features to help navigate the text, students will learn practical, real-world applications of math skills as they learn nonstandard measurement and build their STEM skills.

 Part of the Mathematics in the Real World series